Cristian Costin

-Cristian Ionuț Costin (born 17 June 1998) is a Romanian professional footballer who plays as a right back or right midfielder for Azerbaijan Premier League club Neftchi Baku.
+Cristian Ionuț Costin (born 17 June 1998) is a Romanian professional footballer who plays as a right-back or right midfielder for Azerbaijan Premier League club Neftchi Baku.

-Playing career

-Dinamo București
+Career

 In June 2023, Costin signed with Liga I club Dinamo București.
 He started the season in the first team, alternating between the full back and winger positions.
-On 19 August 2023, he scored once and produced an assist for Gonçalo Gregório in the 3-2 away win against his former club Voluntari.
+On 19 August 2023, he scored once and produced an assist for Gonçalo Gregório in the 3–2 away win against his former club Voluntari.
 For this performance, he was named as man of the match and he was selected in the Liga I team of the week.